Course Outline

 Goal:

-To demonstrate knowledge of international business strategy issues and ability to conduct in-depth research and analysis of those issues.
+To demonstrate knowledge of international business strategy, including sustainable and digital issues and an ability to conduct in-depth research and analysis of those issues.

 Product: Activity Participation